fonstok/jfImageCover/README.md

 ```

 ## Basic syntax
-* Make sure its parent element has some sort of width and/or height or it will collaps.
+* Make sure its parent element has some sort of width and/or height or it will collapse.

 ```html
 <div class="column">